MEET THE FACULTY

 In 2002, Susan assisted Betty Mitchell in launching The Link School of the Arts, a 501c3 arts launch of Kensington Community Church.
 Susan also became a member of the Cecchetti Council of America, and has trained and presented more than 150 candidates for Cecchetti Examinations in Grades 1-3.
 She has attended numerous Cecchetti seminars as well as workshops including the 1998 IBC Teacher’s Workshop with David Howard, CICB 2011 Teacher’s workshop in Manchester, England, CICB 2014 Teacher’s Workshop in Richmond, Virginia and Master Classes at the Houston Ballet.
 During this time, she has also studied under master teachers: Lauren Anderson, Shawn Stevens, Priscilla Nathan Murphy, Andrew Murphy, Caleb Mitchell, Steven Rooks, Clara Cravey, Sol Nazario, Charmaine Hunter, and Evelyn Cisneros.
 Currently, Susan serves as a Ballet instructor at The Link School of the Arts.

-Andrew Kaczmarek Ballet Instructor
+Andrew Kaczmarek, Ballet Instructor

 Andrew trained with Cornelia Sampson at the Rochester School of Dance and was a principal dancer of Michigan Ballet Theatre.
 During Andrew’s studies, he was a full scholarship recipient at School of American Ballet, Boston Ballet, American Ballet Theatre, Gelsey Kirkland Academy of Classical Ballet, and Pittsburgh Ballet Theatre.
 From 2009-2014, Mr. Kaczmarek’s professional career took him from the Boston Ballet, Gelsey Kirkland Academy Studio company, Cincinnati Ballet, & Pittsburgh Ballet.